 Our internal audit for anti-corruption is one component of our anti-fraud program, which is reported annually from our Risk Group to our CEO and other members of the senior management team.

 In 2016, we engaged directly and indirectly (i.e., through industry associations) with governments on several public policy and regulatory initiatives of relevance to Teck, including:

 From time to time, we make political contributions in the province of British Columbia.
 All contributions are made in accordance with applicable laws.
 We did not make political contributions outside of British Columbia in 2016.
 In 2016, our contributions totalled $148,550:

 BC New Democratic Party

 Teck remains committed to upholding high moral and ethical principles as affirmed in our Code of Ethics.
-In 2016, we will continue to implement our Doing What’s Right and anti-corruption programs and engage in public policy initiatives.
-Furthermore, we will continue to ensure we are compliant, transparent, cooperative and ethical in all tax matters and meet reporting requirements under the Canadian Extractive Sector Transparency Measures Act.
+In 2017, we will continue to deliver our Doing What’s Right and anti-corruption programs and engage in public policy initiatives.
+We will continue to ensure we are compliant, transparent, cooperative and ethical in all matters and meet our reporting requirements.